After a double dissolution, does the senate get back to the normal half-senate election pattern?

 Great question!
 A double dissolution occurs when both the Senate and the House of Representatives are dissolved – shut down – in order for a federal election to take place.

-Senators who represent states are elected for 6 year terms.
+Senators who represent states are elected for 6-year terms.
 Unlike members of the House of Representatives, they are not usually all elected at the same time.
-Every 3 years the terms of half of the state senators expire, allowing for a complete rotation of senators every 6 years.
+Every 3 years, the terms of half of the state senators expire, allowing for a complete rotation of senators every 6 years.
 This is called a half-senate election.
+(Senators representing the Australian Capital Territory and the Northern Territory have 3-year terms which match House of Representatives terms.)

 So what happens after a double dissolution, given that all senators' terms start on the same day?
 How do we get back to the half-Senate election pattern?

 Luckily the drafters of the Australian Constitution realised this problem and included in the Constitution a way to avoid all senators standing for election at the same time.
-Section 13 states that after a double dissolution, state senators are to be divided into 2 groups; the first group is to have a three-year-term, while the second group is to have a six-year term.
+Section 13 states that after a double dissolution, state senators are to be divided into 2 groups: the first group has a 6-year term, while the second group has a 3-year term.

-In the past, the elected state senators with the highest number of votes in each state have been granted a six-year term.
-Three-year terms were granted to the elected state senators with the lowest number of votes in each state.
+In the past, the elected state senators with the highest number of votes in each state have been granted a 6-year term.
+The elected state senators with lower numbers of votes were granted 3-year terms.
 This re-established the normal pattern of Senate elections.

 Sample Senate ballot paper with boxes above and below the line.
 Boxes above the line are numbered.